salesforce/p4-fusion/README.md

         How many CLs in the future, at most, shall we keep downloaded by the time it is to commit them?

 --branch [Optional]
         A branch to migrate under the depot path.
 May be specified more than once.
 If at least one is given and the noMerge option is false, then the Git repository will include merges between branches in the history.
+You may use the formatting 'depot/path:git-alias', separating the Perforce branch sub-path from the git alias name by a ':'; if the depot path contains a ':', then you must provide the git branch alias.

 --noMerge [Optional, Default is false]
         When false and at least one branch is given, then .
 If this is true, then the Git history will not contain any merges, except for an artificial empty commit added at the root, which acts as a common source to make later merges easier.